Skip to main content

 The mass production of palm oil relies on the destruction of rainforests.
 This has wide ranging impacts including contributing to climate change, as well as loss of biodiversity and human rights.

-Some of Amazon’s products come from a physically certified supply chain but less than 50%, meaning that half of its palm is untraceable and could potentially be connected to abuses of rainforests and people.
+Some of Amazon’s products come from a physically certified supply chain but less than 50% does, meaning that half of its palm is untraceable and could potentially be connected to abuses of rainforests and people.

 Animals

-Amazon lost several marks for having no policy on animal testing, for selling products made of factory farmed animals and for selling live animals, such as lobsters on its website.
+It has no policy on animal testing, sells products made of factory farmed animals and sells live animals, such as lobsters on its website.
 Fur coats made of racoons, rabbits and chinchillas are also for sale on its website.

 It prohibits listings relating to endangered species, but only in line with the law, so it’s really doing the bare minimum when it comes to the wellbeing of other species.